Breast Cancer

 The goal is to connect many of these genetic subtypes with more targeted chemo regimens, as research continues to discover better more effective treatments.

-Trodelvy (Sacituzumab govitecan) is another example of a monoclonal antibody but combined together with a chemotherapy drug for used in TNBC.
+Trodelvy (Sacituzumab Govitecan) is another example of a monoclonal antibody but combined together with a chemotherapy drug for use in TNBC.
 The monoclonal antibody acts to hone and attach to its target a protein called Trophoblast cell-surface antigen 2 (TROP2) which is overexpressed and causes cancer growth.
 The chemotherapy is then able to directly attack the cancer cell.
 This drug is also used in advanced disease in women who have been on hormone therapy and at least 2 chemotherapies.

 Side effects of Trodelvy include: